How to Make a Charcuterie Board Perfect for Any Party

 A perfectly arranged spread of meat, cheese, crackers and condiments is irresistible at any gathering.
 Here's everything you need to know about how to make a charcuterie board.

 You name it, there’s a charcuterie board for it.
-Hosts everywhere have taken the trend that typically includes cheeses, meats, crackers and other bites and made it their own, whether it’s keeping things cozy with a sweet hot chocolate board or assembling fruits and veggies in the shape of a turkey for an adorable Thanksgiving charcuterie board.
+Hosts everywhere have taken the trend that typically includes cheeses, meats, crackers and other bites and made it their own, whether it’s keeping things cozy with a sweet hot chocolate board, staying on top of the trends with a butter board or assembling fruits and veggies in the shape of a wreath for an adorable wreath charcuterie board.

-With endless themes to try out, knowing how to make a charcuterie board is a skill that will never go out of style.
+With endless themes to try out, knowing how to make a charcuterie board is a skill that never goes out of style.
 Here’s how to put together a classic charcuterie board.
 Perfect this traditional board and you’ll be ready to get creative with customized versions.

 Charcuterie is a French word referring to a type of shop specializing in prepared meats, and also refers to the cured, preserved and dried meats sold in the shop, like salami, prosciutto and pancetta.
 A classic charcuterie board is a platter tailor-made for snacking, with a selection of cheese, crackers, condiments and more alongside different meats.

 - Serving board.
 A large board is the most essential item for building a charcuterie board.
 We like wood, since it’s a versatile kitchen item that doubles as a beautiful serving tray for pizza and other appetizers.
 You can’t go wrong with our Test Kitchen’s favorite cheese board, either.

 - Cheese knives.
 High quality cheese knives are like the bread and butter of charcuterie boards (aside from the actual bread and butter, of course).
 We love this four-piece set with wooden handles that’s perfect for slicing, spreading and serving a variety of cheeses.